How to Know If Your Dog Has CDS and the Ways You and Your Veterinarian Can Help

-However, there are some changes associated with aging that are part of a clinical syndrome known as “Cognitive Dysfunction Syndrome,” or CDS.
-CDS can affect both dogs and cats, but for the purpose of this article, we’ll be focusing on dogs.
+However, there are some changes associated with aging that are actually considered pathologic and part of a clinical syndrome known as “Cognitive Dysfunction Syndrome”, or CDS.

+CDS can affect both dogs and cats, but for the purpose of this article, dogs will be the primary focus.
 Comparisons between CDS and Alzheimer’s disease in humans show that many of the changes at the cellular level in the brain are similar between the two, so you might have heard CDS referred to as “Dog Alzheimer’s.”

 The signs of CDS can be summarized by the acronym “DISHAA”: